hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 possible to somehow watch youtube videos at an somewhat acceptable resolution it is considered to be ok, it does not matter if its 8k, 4k, full hd, hd or even less)
+- from my experience the overhead from running a luks encrypted root fs can be neglected on current systems, so it is nothing to worry about performance wise
+- running from emmc (or even ssd) as storage makes a big difference for daily use compared to running from sd cards - if sd cards are used a1 rated ones should be choosen as they have much better random io, which is often happening in such a use case - regular (non a1 rated) sd cards are often very slow for desktop usage to the point of being close to unuseable - most cheap usb storage devices can be considered to behave similar to non a1 rated sd cards

 # chromebook oak - elm - august 2022